 They originated in the Andes Mountains of South America.
 Studies on biochemistry and hybridization have shown guinea pigs are domesticated animals and do not exist naturally in the wild.

-Guinea pigs or Cuyes were initially domesticated.
-In South America, as livestock for source or meat.
-They were introduced to the western Emisphere in the 16th century.
+Guinea pigs or Cuyes were initially domesticated in South America as livestock for sources of meat.
+They were introduced to the Western hemisphere in the 16th century.
 They are popular pets in North America and Europe thanks to their docile nature and easy handling.

 Traditionally, the guinea pig or cuy was reserved only for birthdays, anniversaries, and weddings.
-However, in the last years and with tourism development in rural areas, the guinea pig is now available for travelers trying this delicacy at every tourist restaurant.
+However, in recent years, with the development of tourism in rural areas, this delicacy has become available for travelers to try at every tourist restaurant.

 Guinea pigs are not everyday food; we have guinea pigs only on select dates, the local Peruvians.
 My mom still prepares a guinea pig on a stick for every birthday when I visit her after a long time.
 The meat is high in protein, low in fat and cholesterol, and is similar to rabbit or chicken meat.